Why Motorhead’s Breakthrough ‘Overkill’ Almost Never Happened

 By the spring of 1978, following the disappointing response to their eponymous 1977 debut on the Chiswick label (which promptly dropped them, too), Lemmy, guitarist “Fast” Eddie Clarke and drummer Philthy “Animal” Taylor were splitting their time between living in squats or with indulgent girlfriends while considering alternative career options.
 They had already tried breaking up once, but they apparently couldn’t even get that right.
 In essence, Motorhead were living a punk rock band’s existence.

 But, just as things seemed at their most desperate, their luck at last began to turn – beginning with another, one-time singles deal through the Bronze label, consisting of a cover of the Kingsmen’s "Louie Louie" that performed well enough to lead into a proper full-length album session.
 That album became Overkill, which arrived on March 24, 1979.
-Like the devastating, proto-thrash number bearing its name, reflected Motorhead’s sound, lifestyle and overall philosophy via Philthy Taylor’s signature, twin-bass drum attack.
+Like the devastating, proto-thrash number bearing its name, the project reflected Motorhead’s sound, lifestyle and overall philosophy via Philthy Taylor’s signature, twin-bass drum attack.

 For "No Class," Lemmy simply sped up the unmistakable "Tush" lick devised by his beloved ZZ Top (simultaneously taking a swipe at himself for such brazen theft), while additional favorites like "Metropolis" and "I’ll Be Your Sister" spanned the breadth of Kilmister’s eclectic interests: from intellectual musings to whatever line would get that girl back to his place.

 In other words, here were twelve nearly perfect tracks that defined the Motorhead sound and, upon entering the U.K. charts and promptly climbing as high as No. 34, paved the way forward for a group that was so close to expiring just a few months earlier.
 Instead, Motorhead went on to bridge heavy music from the ‘70s to the ‘80s, while adding crucial learning from the punk movement that would significantly impact thrash metal with unprecedented musical urgency and unassuming image.

 The ensuing, equally stunning Ace of Spades LP gets much of the credit and attention nowadays, but most purists will tell you that Overkill is the definitive Motorhead album.